 Full-time employees approved by the MERC Commission are entitled to pay, insurance, vacation, sick leave, other leaves, holidays and retirement as described in this Agreement.

-Part-Time: All event custodians shall be classified as part-time.
-Part-time employees are not entitled to vacation pay, health and welfare, personal holidays, or other benefits offered by Metro such as life insurance, unless otherwise explicitly stated.
+Part-Time: Part-time employees are not entitled to vacation pay, health and welfare, personal holidays, or other benefits offered by Metro such as life insurance, unless otherwise explicitly stated.